rakeshl4/rakeshl4.github.io/docs/draft/working_with_structured_data.md

 tags: ['AI Agent', 'LLM', 'Azure', 'Agent Framework']
 draft: false
 images: ['/static/images/2025-10-11/structured-output-flow.png']
-summary: While LLMs excel at generating human-like text, their responses can be unpredictable in format and structure.
-The format is important when the AI's responses need to be consumed by other downstream systems.
+summary: While Language Models excel at generating human-like text, their responses can be unpredictable in format and structure.
+The format is important when the responses need to be consumed by other downstream systems.
 JSON has always been a popular choice for structured data interchange.
-In this post, we will explore how to implement structured output using JSON Schema in AI agents so that the responses are consistent and can be consumed reliably by other systems.
+In this post, we will bridge the gap between conversational AI and reliable system integration by using JSON Schema to enforce structured outputs in AI agents.
 ---

 ![structured-output-flow](/static/images/2025-01-08/structured-output-flow.png)

 While Language Models excel at generating human-like text, their responses can be unpredictable in format and structure.
-The format is important when the AI's responses need to be consumed by other downstream systems.
+The format is important when the responses need to be consumed by other downstream systems.

 JSON has always been a popular choice for structured data interchange.
-In this post, we will explore how to implement structured output using JSON Schema in AI agents so that the responses are consistent and can be consumed reliably by other systems.
+In this post, we will bridge the gap between conversational AI and reliable system integration by using JSON Schema to enforce structured outputs in AI agents.

 💡 **Source Code**: You can find the full working implementation of the example discussed in this post in the GitHub repository: [agent_framework_structured_output](https://github.com/rakeshl4/agent_framework_structured_output)